teodorlu/marcus-hateos-fzf-prototype/README.md

     (cd graph/ && clj -X:serve)

-Then, run the UI from a different terminal:
+Then run the UI in a different terminal

-    (cd ui/ && bb -X:tui)
+    (cd ui/ && bb -x ui/browse)